rkruze/deployment-automation/kubernetes/eks/README.md

    $ kubectl -n redpanda run -ti --rm --restart=Never --image vectorized/redpanda rpk -- --brokers=redpanda:9092 api status
    ```

    It things are not working as expected, you can also uninstall the Helm Chart and then install again.
 The uninstall command is:

    `$ helm -n redpanda uninstall redpanda`

 **Admin functions**

 The `redpanda-dev1.yaml` file in this folder contains settings and provisioning for the Redpanda EKS cluster used by `eksctl`.

-- To delete the cluster, call:
+- To delete the cluster (use the correct region), call:

-  `$ eksctl delete cluster --region us-west-2 --name redpanda-dev1`
+  `$ eksctl delete cluster --region us-east-2 --name redpanda-dev1`

   (You can use the AWS Management Console to make sure no resources were left behind.
-For example, if you look at the [**CloudFormation**](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2) page, you will see it takes a few seconds to clean up the nodes.
-Also it is good to look at [all instances](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#Instances:) from time to time to check that none have accidentally been left running.)
+For example, if you look at the [**CloudFormation**](https://us-east-2.console.aws.amazon.com/cloudformation/home?region=us-east-2) page, you will see it takes a few seconds to clean up the nodes.
+Also it is good to look at [all instances](https://us-east-2.console.aws.amazon.com/ec2/v2/home?region=us-east-2#Instances:) from time to time to check that none have accidentally been left running.)

 - To recreate the cluster, copy the `.ssh/vectorized-ec2.pub` from this folder to your `~/.ssh`, and call: